 You can display these trust badges on your footer, cart page, and most importantly, on the payment page.
 Besides the badges, you can also add information about your refund policy, making your policies more transparent.

-8. Provide website support to guide purchasing decision
+8. Provide on-site support to guide purchasing decision

 From sizing queries to refund doubts, shoppers online have a lot of questions before they purchase.
 If you don’t provide ways to answer their questions, they’re sure to opt for your competitor instead.